mutu111/Final_Project/README.md

 ## Data Preparation:

-- Run the Jupyter notebook (`eda_cleaning.ipynb’) to perform EDA analysis and generate the parquet file
+- Run the Jupyter notebook ('eda_cleaning.ipynb') to perform EDA analysis and generate the parquet file

 ## Unit Test

-- Run "pytest" in the terminal for log transformer test
+- Run "pytest" in the terminal for log transformer test ('test_log.py')